signalnode/backend/README.md

-# Homenode Backend
+# SignalNode Backend

-This is the backend for Homenode.
+This is the backend for SignalNode.

 ## Create Database
 The database is currently running in a podman container.